Glossary

 NMEA The data stream coming out of a bare GPS receiver.
 Comprises of latitude, longitude, altitude, time of day, and lots of other stuff.
 Not much use by itself; typically is used by software to locate the aircraft on a moving map image.

 Overhead Join A standard but really stupid way to arrive at an airfield.
-One generally arrives into a circular pattern 2000ft above the airfield; the idea being that one doesn't have a radio (in WW1, few did) and one can read a picture on the ground called a signal square which is made up of white-painted bits of wood which tells the pilot the current runway, etc. A concept dating back to WW1 and much loved by old farts, even though many airfields have got rid of their signal square years ago.
+One generally arrives into a circular pattern 2000ft above the airfield; the idea being that one doesn't have a radio (in WW1, few did) and one can read a picture on the ground called a signal square which is made up of white-painted bits of wood which tells the pilot the current runway, etc. A concept dating back to WW1 and much loved by old farts, even though many airfields have got rid of their signal square years ago, or it has rotted away.

 PC/Anywhere A software program from Symantec which enables one PC to fully control another.
 The remote PC's screen, keyboard and mouse are simply copied to your local PC.
 A very good way to do all sorts of things from far away.
 Requires a high speed connection (broadband or faster) to be usable.
-The Microsoft version is called Terminal Services.
+The Microsoft version is called Terminal Services / Remote Desktop / RDP.

 PPR Prior Permission Required.
 A lot of airports are "PPR" which means you need to contact them (phone/fax) before departing.
 Some need 24hrs, some a number of days or even longer.
-In the UK, PPR is normally just a phone call before the flight and the requirement for it was a part of the planning deal struck with the local authority; almost every airfield is surrounded by NIMBYs (Not In My Back Yard) who want to close the airfield and who keep protesting about noise etc.
+In the UK, PPR is normally just a phone call before the flight.
+Some smaller airfields are PPR as a conditions of the planning permission, while bigger airports use PPR to create paper-pushing jobs.

 QNH The current barometric pressure in millibars which one sets in the adjustment window of an altimeter to make it read the height above mean sea level.
 An altimeter simply measures air (barometric) pressure.
 Air pressure varies by a few % either side of 1000 millibars (mb) according to the prevailing weather, and since each millibar is worth about 30 feet in elevation, the altimeter has to be set to the current barometric pressure to read the correct altitude (altitude is defined as the height above mean sea level, MSL).
 One can then ensure one is flying well above terrain, because the terrain elevations on the charts are always referred to MSL.
 The problem is that obtaining the QNH can be problematic or impossible (mid Atlantic?) and it varies anyway so above a few thousand feet one sets the altimeter to 1013 mb and then one calls it a "flight level".
 See Flight Level.